 - Bringing a delicious snack to the cinema can ruin your experience, study claims

-- People enjoy a leisure activity less with food because it decreases engagement
+- People enjoy leisure activities less with food because it decreases engagement.

-- But sweets can be a useful way to brighten boring experiences such as queuing
+- However, sweets can help brighten boring experiences, such as queuing.

 Taking popcorn or other treats to the cinema may make for a tasty accompaniment, but new research suggests snacks can actually ruin the experience, Dailymail reports.

-However, scientists do say that a snack such as a chocolate biscuit or bag of your favourite sweets can be a useful way to brighten up boring or painful experiences such as queuing.
+However, scientists say that a snack such as a chocolate biscuit or bag of your favourite sweets can be a useful way to brighten up tedious or painful experiences such as queuing.

-The study, which was carried out by the Rotterdam School of Management at Erasmus University, found that people enjoyed a leisure activity less when there was food around because it decreases their engagement with the experience.
+The study by the Rotterdam School of Management at Erasmus University found that people enjoyed leisure activities less when food was present because it decreased their engagement with the experience.

 ‘However, this research indicates that this strategy may actually backfire.’

-‘It is important to create a setting in which consumers can be fully engaged to maximise the enjoyment from experiences, such as listening to a concert.
+‘It is important to create a setting where consumers can be fully engaged to maximise the enjoyment from experiences, such as listening to a concert.

 ‘The presence of tempting food is therefore detrimental because it distracts consumers who are invited to imagine what they’ll taste next, and this actually decreases their engagement with and enjoyment of their current experience.’